 What about side effects?

-When they first start taking metformin or start taking a larger dose, some people feel sick to their stomach or have diarrhea for a short time.
+When you first start taking metformin or take a larger dose, you may feel sick to your stomach or have diarrhea for a short time.

 All medicines can cause side effects.
 Many people don't have side effects.
 And minor side effects sometimes go away after a while.